RIKEN-SysSoft/PiP/doc/README-html.md

 * [PiP-gdb](https://github.com/RIKEN-SysSoft/PiP-gdb) - patched gdb to debug PiP root and PiP tasks.

-By using PiP-glibc, users can create up to 300 PiP tasks which can be dbugged by using PiP-gdb.
+By using PiP-glibc, users can create up to 300 PiP tasks which can be debugged by using PiP-gdb.
 In other words, without installing PiP-glibc, users can create up to around 10 PiP tasks (the number depends on the program) and cannot debug by using PiP-gdb.
-Note that PiP will not run at all without PiP-glibc on CentOS/RedHat 8.

 There are several ways to install the PiP packages; Yum (RPM), Docker, Spack, and building from the source code.
 It is strongly recommended